graalvm/graalvm-demos/polyglot-chat-app/README.md

    graalpy -c "import nltk; nltk.download('vader_lexicon')"
    ```

-4. (Optional) [Download and install GraalVM JDK for Java 21](https://www.graalvm.org/downloads/) or later to run Python with runtime compilation and to build a native image.
-The demo will work with any OpenJDK distribution, but will be much faster on GraalVM JDK.
+4. The demo will work with any OpenJDK distribution, but will be much faster on [GraalVM JDK for Java 21](https://www.graalvm.org/downloads/).

 ## Building and Running the Application